Table Of Contents

 Inheritance

-Inheritance can be use to derive new, specialized node types from existing ones.
-A derived NED type may add new parameters, gates, submodules or connections, and may set inherited unassigned parameters to specific values.
+Inheritance can be used to derive new, specialized node types from existing ones.
+A derived NED type may add new parameters, gates, submodules, or connections and may set inherited unassigned parameters to specific values.

-For example, WirelessHost is derived from StandardHost in the following way:
+For example, WirelessHost is derived from StandardHost, as shown below:

 module WirelessHost extends StandardHost